cpsintegrationlab/depth_clustering/README.md

 apt install qtbase5-dev libqglviewer-dev-qt5
 ```

 The lidar visualizer application is built independently.
-With the above packages installed, navigate under the build folder, and then build the lidar visualizer application as follows:
+With the above packages installed, build the lidar visualizer application as follows:

 ```bash
 cd build/release